telerik/winforms-docs/gridview/columns/column-types/gridviewcomboboxcolumn.md

 ##  Customizing DropDownList editors in RadGridView

 You have to handle the EditorRequired event.
 This event is fired every time when an editor needs to be shown.
-      	A sample code demonstrating this technique:#_[C#] Customize the DropDownListEditor in GridViewComboBoxColumn_
+A sample code demonstrating this technique:

 {{source=..\SamplesCS\GridView\Columns\GridViewComboBoxColumn3.cs region=customizeDropDownListEditor}}
 {{source=..\SamplesVB\GridView\Columns\GridViewComboBoxColumn3.vb region=customizeDropDownListEditor}}